 What Schools Could Be

-It is not only accurate to say that our industry has evolved and improved over the past decades, it is also true that a book like this one would not have been possible if not for that improvement.
-We were simply not ready twenty years ago to implement many of the approaches discussed in this text, just as many of the ideas suggested here will be trumped by even more innovative solutions from our next-generation educators.
+It is not only accurate to say that our industry has evolved and improved over the past decades, it is also true that fresh thinking and broad strokes would not have been possible if not for that improvement.
+We were simply not ready twenty years ago to implement many of the new approaches being discussed, just as many of the ideas suggested today will be trumped by even more innovative solutions from our next-generation educators.
 What will not change is that our success in implementing more creative and systemic approaches will depend (as always) on the confidence and command of great leaders and (yes) in balance with state and national mandates that are ever-changing and unpredictable.

-The good news is that the future of our industry is arriving fast under titles like “personalized learning,” “project-based learning,” “discovery learning,” and related concepts like “competency-based progression” and “culturally relevant pedagogy.”
+The good news is that the future of our industry has arrived fast under titles like “personalized learning,” “project-based learning,” “discovery learning,” and related concepts that we are all familiar with like “competency-based progression” and “culturally relevant pedagogy.”
 Whatever we name things in the future, our customers will demand immediate access to content and more control over their learning pathways and timelines.
 Our students and their parents will demand to be heard, to have a seat at the table, and they are not wrong.
 They will require of us a system that makes each child’s path unique within learning encounters that are dynamic and diverse.

 If we can create such experiences in our schools, our leaders will no longer be fixated solely on pedantic tasks like getting kids to pass this class or that one and checking off graduation requirements.
 Instead, they will be lead learners of creative schools where all children meet minimum expectancies easily and where students arrive each day less focused on passing grades and more immersed in a marketplace of ideas, enterprise, and debate, where civility and citizenship are encouraged, and where struggle and resiliency are tested as a way of inspiring resourcefulness and even wisdom.